1753 Open-Air Protestant Interfaith Church Services

 Erected 1953 by the Congregation of St. John's Church.

 Location.
 44° 22.691′ N, 64° 18.703′ W. Marker is in Lunenburg, Nova Scotia, in Lunenburg County.
 Marker is at the intersection of Cornwallis Street and Cumberland Street, on the right when traveling north on Cornwallis Street.
 Touch for map.
-Marker is at or near this postal address: St. John's Anglican Church Grounds, Lunenburg, Nova Scotia B0J 2C0, Canada.
+Marker is at or near this postal address: St John's Anglican Church Grounds, Lunenburg, Nova Scotia B0J 2C0, Canada.
+Touch for directions.

 Credits.
 This page was last revised on January 8, 2018.
-This page originally submitted on January 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 75 times since then.
+It was originally submitted on January 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 97 times since then and 2 times this year.
 Photos: 1, 2. submitted on January 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.